Well, Just You Wait!: 1990s to present

 It turned out that all outtakes of Papanov's work for the series had been archived.
 The voice samples were used for the creation of the 17th and 18th episodes in 1993.
 They were produced by Soyuzmultfilm in collaboration with the Ukrainian Institute for Professional Advancement of Film, Television and Radio Workers (credited as Studio 13) and were co-directed by Vladimir Tarasov.
 The 17th episode in particular was dedicated to the 25th anniversary of Nu, pogodi!
 Both shorts are notable for their use of product placement for the sponsor of the films, AMT, as well as for Nokia.
-Kotyonochkin's son Aleksey Kotyonochkin, who had also become an animation artist, took part in their production, although he had unsuccessfully tried to convince his father to not to participate.
+Kotyonochkin's son Aleksey Kotyonochkin, who had also become an animation artist, took part in their production, although he had unsuccessfully tried to convince his father not to participate.
 The two episodes were met with negative reactions.

 In February 2005, the supermarket chain Pyaterochka announced that they had purchased the rights to create two new Nu, pogodi! films.
 The idea to support the production of new episodes arose during a corporate party of the company in 2003.
 Late Vyacheslav Kotyonochkin's son Aleksey was offered to direct them, but initially hesitated to accept, as he was not sure whether the standards set in Soviet times could be achieved, and also because of the failure of the 17th and 18th episode.
 He eventually agreed and assembled a team of young animators at the studio Christmas Films, their average age being 30.
 The production was funded by Pyaterochka with a budget of 400,000 dollars.

 The scripts were written by Nu, pogodi! co-creators Aleksandr Kurlyandsky and Felix Kandel again, the latter being involved in the creation of new episodes for the first time in more than three decades.
 The actors Igor Khristenko and Olga Zvereva became the new voices of Wolf and Hare, respectively.
 It was stated that their voices are "virtually indistinguishable" from the original ones.